 PRT 130.
 PROCESS TECHNOLOGY I - EQUIPMENT.
 Provides instruction in the use of common process equipment including drums, reactors and other processing vessels; pumps, compressors, blowers, fans and other rotating equipment; flow, temperature, pressure and other instrumentation; relief valves, Automatic Shutdown Devices and other safety protection equipment.
 The course will include the identification, terminology and basic functions of these process equipment components and the scientific principles associated with them.
 Prerequisite: PRT 101.
 (F, S).
-3 credits

-PRT 225.
-SAFETY, HEALTH & ENVIRONMENT.
-Develops the knowledge and skills that will reinforce the attitudes and behaviors required for safe and environmentally sound work habits.
-Emphasis is on safety, health and environmental issues in the performance of all job tasks and regulatory compliance issues.
+3 credits health and environmental issues in the performance of all job tasks and regulatory compliance issues.
 Also included are the components of a typical plant safety and environmental program; the role of a process operator in relation to safety, health, and environment; and identification and use of safety, health and environmental equipment.
 Prerequisite: PRT 130.
 (F, S).
 3 credits